Felspar/coro/README.md

 ```

-## `felspar::coro::task`
+## `felspar::coro::lazy`

-A coroutine whose result must be awaited.
-Like the `lazy`, the coroutine is not started until the return value is `co_awaited`.
+A basic lazily evaluated coroutine.
+Superficially very similar to a nullary lambda, but with an "only once" execution guarantee.
+The coroutine can be evaluated from either a normal function or a coroutine, and it's value is returned as if it was a nullary lambda using `operator()()`.